Tai-Chi/Secret_Cloud/README.md

 - post `[username]/update/[absolute path]/[portion number]`: tells the server to update the file content.
 Updating a folder means updating files inside.
 Therefore we can do this only for files many times and ignore folders.

 #### Notes
-* To ensure the safety of our URL commands, the /[absolute path]/[portion number] part may be passed with the HTTP request body.
+* To ensure the safety of our URL commands, the /[absolute path]/[portion number] part should be passed with the HTTP request body.
 * All post methods will return a list of parameters, in json format, required to call Google APIs.